deandeanazulay/tg-marketer/README.md

 # TG Marketer - Telegram Mini App

-A lightweight Telegram Mini App for managing marketing campaigns with a secure, self-hosted Docker stack.
+A lightweight Telegram Mini App for managing marketing campaigns with a secure, self-hosted Docker stack and distributed worker system for multi-account message sending.

 ## Features